ZubairARooghwall/File-Management/README.md

 8. It will start the server and output the localhost ip.
 9. Click on the link, it will open the website.

 ### Implemented

 - You can create flashcards
 - You can add notes for flashcards when reviewing them
 - You can add notes in general
 - You can message anyone
 - You can create groups and chat

 ### Not Implemented

+- You can upload files
+- You can share the files
 - You can share your flashcards.
 - You can study together with friends, online.
 - You can have video or audio calls the Call-of-Duty-style.